Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Image rating study

-\paragraph{Conditions} The study conditions included three our three proposed computational approaches, along with the images in their original form and after applying a greyscale filter.
+\paragraph{Conditions} The study conditions included images adapted with \diff{}, the \style{} and \param{}, along with the images in their original form and after applying a grayscale filter.
 Based on the results of our technical evaluation and additional empirical tests, we selected the adaptation weights to balance the trade-off between reducing evoked emotions and maintaining fidelity to the original images.
 The weights for each approach were \diff{}: $w = 2.0$, $s = 0.2$; \style{}: $w_1 = 1.0$, $w_2 = 0.2$; \param{}: $w_1 = 1.0$, $w_2 = 0.15$.

-Taking inspiration from similar work \cite{mould2012emotional, besanccon2018reducing}, the study was conducted as within-subjects design with one factor (\ivfilter{}) and five levels (\cdefault{}, \cgray{}, \cdiff{}, \cstyle{}, \cparam{}).
+Following the experimental setup of preceding studies \cite{mould2012emotional, besanccon2018reducing}, the study contains one within-subject factor (\ivfilter{}) with 5 factor levels (\cdefault{}, \cgray{}, \cdiff{}, \cstyle{}, \cparam{}).
 With each adaptation approach, we adapted the block of images.
-Each block with a fixed order of images was presented to participant in each condition.
-The avoid order effects, we used latin-square counterbalancing to adjust the order of conditions between participants.
-Nonetheless, we tracked the order of blocks as shown to participants to be able to recognize potential order biases.
-To monitor fatigue effects, we noted at which trial a picture was presented.
+Each block was presented to participants with a fixed order of images.
+To avoid order effects, we used latin-square counterbalancing to adjust the order of blocks between participants.

-\paragraph{Procedure} Participants recruited via a crowdsourcing platform began by signing a consent form and completing pre-questionnaires on our experimental platform.
+\paragraph{Procedure} Participants first signed a consent form and completed a demographic questionnaire.
 They then viewed a brief study introduction and familiarized themselves with the setup using a trial run featuring a placeholder image.
 Following a two-minute relaxation video, participants received on-screen instructions to start the experiment.

-The experiment involved sequential exposure to calibration images followed by five blocks of images per condition (see Stimuli for details), with self-assessments after each image.
-Upon completion, participants received a code to claim a monetary reward of 4.5 GBP.
+The experiment involved sequential exposure to calibration images followed by five blocks of images per condition (see \emph{Stimuli} for details), with self-assessments after each image.
+Upon completion, participants received a code to claim a monetary reward of £4.5.
 The study took approximately 30 minutes per participant.